RasmusRPaulsen/DTUImageAnalysis/exercises/ex9-AdvancedRegistration/readme.md

 # Exercise 9 - Advanced 3D registration

 In this exercise, we will use the SimpleITK library to perform 3D image registration.
-You will familiarize yourself with the registration process, their challenges and the different elements you can tune to improve the registration results.
+You will familiarize yourself with the registration process, its challenges and the different elements you can tune to improve the registration results.

 ## Theory